-Clostridioides difficile (klos-TRID-e-oi-deez dif-uh-SEEL) is a bacterium that causes an infection of the large intestine (colon).
+Clostridioides difficile (klos-TRID-e-oi-deez dif-uh-SEEL) is a bacterium that causes an infection of the colon, the longest part of the large intestine.
 Symptoms can range from diarrhea to life-threatening damage to the colon.
-The bacterium is often referred to as C. difficile or C. diff.
+The bacterium is often called C. difficile or C. diff.

-The bacterium was formerly named Clostridium (klos-TRID-e-um) difficile.
+The bacterium used to be called Clostridium (klos-TRID-e-um) difficile.

-Signs and symptoms usually develop within 5 to 10 days after starting a course of antibiotics.
-However, they may occur as soon as the first day or up to three months later.
+Symptoms often begin within 5 to 10 days after starting an antibiotic.
+But symptoms can occur as soon as the first day or up to three months later.

 Mild to moderate infection

-The most common signs and symptoms of mild to moderate C. difficile infection are:
+The most common symptoms of mild to moderate C. difficile infection are:

-People who have a severe C. difficile infection tend to become dehydrated and may need to be hospitalized.
-C. difficile can cause the colon to become inflamed and sometimes form patches of raw tissue that can bleed or produce pus.
-Signs and symptoms of severe infection include:
+People who have a severe C. difficile infection tend to lose too much bodily fluid, a condition called dehydration.
+They might need to be treated in a hospital for dehydration.
+C. difficile infection can cause the colon to become inflamed.
+It sometimes can form patches of raw tissue that can bleed or make pus.
+Symptoms of severe infection include:

-- Abdominal cramping and pain, which may be severe
+- Belly cramping and pain, which may be severe.

 When to see a doctor